-the HOT graph.
-The 2K constraints start pushing the highdegree nodes away to the periphery, while the lower-degree nodes migrate to the core, and the 2K-random graph begins to resemble the HOT graph.
+1K-random graph has all the high-degree nodes we desire, but they are crowded toward the core, a property absent in the HOT graph.
+The 2K constraints start pushing the high-degree nodes away to the periphery, while the lower-degree nodes migrate to the core, and the 2K-random graph begins to resemble the HOT graph.
 The 3K-random topology looks remarkably similar to the HOT topology.

 Of course, visual inspection of a small number of randomly generated graphs is insufficient to demonstrate our ability to capture important metrics of the HOT graph.
-Thus, we compute the different metric values for each of the dKrandom graph and compare them with the corresponding value for the original HOT graph.
+Thus, we compute the different metric values for each of the dK-random graph and compare them with the corresponding value for the original HOT graph.
 In Table 8 and Figures 8 and 9 we see that the dK-series converges more slowly for HOT than for skitter.
 Note that we do not show clustering plots because clustering is almost zero everywhere: the HOT topology has very few cycles; it is almost a tree.
 The 1K-random graphs yield a poor approximation of the original topology, in agreement with the main argument in [19].
-Both Figures 3 and 9 indicate that starting with d = 2, lowbut not high-degree nodes form the core: betweenness is approximately as high for nodes of degree $\sim 10$ as for highdegree nodes.
-Consequently, the 2K-random graphs provide a better approximation, but not nearly as good as it was for skitter.
-However, the 3K-random graphs match the original HOT topology almost exactly.
+Both Figures 3 and 9 indicate that starting with d=2, lowbut not high-degree nodes form the core: betweenness is approximately as high for nodes of degree ~ 10 as for highdegree nodes.
+Consequently, the 2K-random graphs provide a better approximation, but not nearly as good as it was for skitter.5 However, the 3K-random graphs match the original HOT topology almost exactly.
 We thus conclude that the dK-series captures the essential characteristics of even particularly difficult topologies, such as HOT, by sufficiently increasing d, in this case to 3.